 - One flameless digital e-nail to keep you company while you are rotovaping.

-this is just a introduction, if you think we left something out, and want anything added or talked about here please email email@example.com and well be happy to add relevant into. -JBV
+This is just an introduction, if you think we left something out, and want anything added or talked about here please email firstname.lastname@example.org and well be happy to add relevant into. -JBV